-If you are renewing an expired SSL certificate in between Workspace ONE Assist releases, you must bind the renewed SSL certificate to the website and update the renewed site Thumbprint.
+If you are renewing an expired SSL certificate in between Workspace ONE Assist releases, you must update the renewed site Thumbprint.
 This task updates the Thumbprint with AdminWebPortal.

 If you are installing or upgrading the Workspace ONE Assist server, do not take these steps.

-During the normal course of installing or upgrading the Workspace ONE Assist server, you must also install the SSL certificate.
-But the Workspace ONE Assist installation or upgrade process takes care of binding the SSL certificate to the website for you and updating the site thumbprint.
+During the normal course of installing or upgrading the Workspace ONE Assist server, you must also update the site thumbprint.
+But the Workspace ONE Assist installation or upgrade process takes care of updating the site thumbprint.

 You only need to follow these steps to update the site thumbprint with AdminWebPortal if you are manually renewing an expired SSL certificate in between Workspace ONE Assist installations or upgrades and have already bound it to the website.

 - Start the MMC console from the Workspace ONE Assist server.

 - In the left-side panel, navigate to and locate, by name, the SSL certificate you installed or updated recently.

 The Certificate screen displays.

 - Select Details tab at the top.